neoayus/dotfiles/.stow-local-ignore/Arch.md

 - pipewire-alsa
 - pipewire-pulse
 - " then i ran this command `systemctl --user enable --now pipewire pipewire-pulse `
-- and adjust sum equalisers inside 'alsamixer' package and you are good to go :)
+- and adjust sum equalisers inside 'alsamixer' package and you are good to go :) PS: I forgot to save the configuration for alsomixer, here's how i did it using `sudo alsactl store `